 Beta Beta Beta Society (TriBeta): This is a nationally affiliated organization for people interested in the biological or health-related fields.
 Events include field trips, athletic and social activities, and service projects.

-DiGamma Honor Society: This society honors those who have rendered outstanding service to Canisius College.
+DiGamma Honor Society: This society honors those who have rendered outstanding service to Canisius University.

 Kappa Delta Pi: This is an honor society for education majors.